 - Students interested in the minor must be advised by one of the Institute Co-Directors for the purposes of course selection and declaring the minor.

-As of 2017, the following classes are recognized as meeting the requirements of the three GMAP categories.
+As of 2020, the following classes are recognized as meeting the requirements of the three GMAP categories.
 Additional courses will be added as appropriate.
 In consultation with one of the GMAP co-directors, students may receive permission to substitute alternative courses in any of the three areas.

 (A) Historical and Contemporary Genocide and Mass Atrocity Case Studies Courses (GMAP 281, 381 or 481)

 - AAAS 282Q.
 Migration and Human Rights in Korea and Japan